Where students go to for help

 Emergency procedures are on the wall of every classroom and office.
 Emergency practice drills are held regularly.
 The assembly point is Steele Park.
 In the unlikely event of an emergency, every effort will be made to notify parents/caregivers via TxtStream.
 In the case of an earthquake, students and caregivers should have a personalised plan of where to meet if Steele Park is inaccessible.

 The College has two full-time Guidance Counsellors.
-Students can make appointments by placing a request in the box outside the counsellor’s office.
+Students can make appointments by placing a request in the box in the Student Centre.
 All appointments are confidential.

 Harassment and Bullying

 Bully behaviour is not acceptable.
 Students should report incidents to someone they can trust.
-For instance- a CCM Companion or mentor, a member of staff, a Student Wellbeing Leader, a Tuakana, school counsellor.
-If bullied online report it and contact Netsafe (see their website for details).
+For instance, a CCM Companion or mentor, a member of staff, a Student Wellbeing Leader, a Tuakana, school counsellor.
+If bullied online please report it and contact Netsafe (see their website for details).

 Homework and Study